Adoption Cases

 • Adult - The person to be adopted is 18 years of age or older and is either related to the adopting parents or has lived with them for at least 2 years.
 The biological parents of the adult being adopted do not have to consent to or receive notice of this type of adoption.

 In addition, adoption proceedings are impacted by whether the child to be adopted was born or resided in another country, or a state other than Illinois.
-Adoptions proceedings can also be impacted if the adoptive parents move out of state or to another country
+Adoption proceedings can also be impacted if the adoptive parents move out of state or to another country

 No, adoption files are confidential court files and are not available to the public.
 A court order is required to review an adoption file or to obtain copies of any document it contains.